someotherkyle/productivity-timer/README.md

 Further bug hunting

-Functionality to save logs on reset as log1.yml log2.yml etc
+Functionality to save logs on reset as log1.yml log2.yml etc.

 Ability to close the app while time is being tracked and reopen the app to stop timing